Rantoul City School District 137 Visa Sponsorship Jobs USA

 - The teacher creates lessons that are aligned with the instructional outcomes, Common Core Standards, are suitable to the students' development, and facilitate students in constructing knowledge.
 The lessons have a clearly defined structure, and the pacing of the lessons is appropriate, providing students the time needed to intellectually engage with their learning.

 - The teacher uses assessments to support instruction, through frequent monitoring of progress by teacher and/or students.
-Feedback is regularly given to students and is accurate.
+Teacher feedback to students is regular and accurate.
 The teacher ensures students are aware of the assessment criteria used to evaluate their work.
-Questions/prompts/ assessments are used to diagnose evidence of learning.
+Questions/prompts/assessments are used to diagnose evidence of learning.

 - The teacher modifies the lesson when needed and responds to student questions and interests.
 The teacher seeks approaches for students who have difficulty learning.